esohkevin/pycmplot/README.md

 certain threshold, e.g. `0.01 (1e-2)` or `0.001 (1e-3)`.

-A potential useful application is **comparative visualization** of results from multiple imputation panels, multiple populations, or multiple traits to observed shared genetic architecture.
+A potential useful application is **comparative visualization** of results from multiple imputation panels, multiple populations, or multiple traits to observe shared genetic architecture.

 ---